Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

----
-title: model_collision_geometry
-tagName: model_collision_geometry
-img: collisions.png
-imgCaption: "Collision geometry for many of Halo's vehicles, scenery, and bipeds"
-thanks:
-  - to: Knight Artorias
-    for: Region and permutation limits
-  - to: lag supreme
-    for: Visualization of phantom BSP in covie crates
----

 Model collision geometry tags contain collision data for an [object][].
 This is in contrast to [model/gbxmodel][gbxmodel] tags, which contain the renderable data.
 Collision meshes tend to be less detailed than render meshes.

 Beyond having a collision mesh, these tags can also contain: